gadget78/Evernode-Deploy-Monitor/README.md

 and then sets the "regular key", the address it used is the "source account" address. ( so you can use this module to JUST set regular keys if xah and evr are both set to zero)

-after it completes the above on all accounts succesfully,
+after it completes the above on all accounts successfully,

 it then pushes this setup to the .env file (updating/replacing what was already there)